chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ## Troubleshooting
 - This workflow won't work with annotations that are not actually saved in the PDF file.
 Some PDF Readers like **Skim** so this, but you can [tell them to save the notes in the actual PDF.](https://skim-app.sourceforge.io/manual/SkimHelp_45.html)
+- The workflow sometimes does not work when the pdf contains bigger free-form annotations (e.g. by using a stylus on a tablet to).
+Delete all annotations that are "image" or "free form" and the workflow should work again.
+- Do not use backticks (`` ` ``) in any type of comment as this will break the annotation extraction.
 - When the hotkey does not work in Preview, most likely the Alfred app does not have permissions to access Preview.
 You can give Alfred permission in the Mac OS System Settings.
-- The workflow sometimes does not work when the pdf contains bigger free-form annotations (e.g. by using a stylus on a tablet to).
-Delete all annotations that are "image" or "free form" and the workflow should work again.

 <img src="https://i.imgur.com/ylGDs2f.png" alt="Permission for Alfred to access Preview" width=50% height=50%>